odinuv/web/en/apv/articles/javascript/index.md

 To obtain an HTML element from document's structure use one of the following functions:

 - `document.getElementById("id_value")` -- returns one element found by its `id` attribute
-- `document.getElementsByTagName("table")` -- returns collection
+- `document.getElementsByTagName("table")` -- returns collection of elements by given tag name
-- `document.getElementsByClassName("some-class")` -- returns collection
+- `document.getElementsByClassName("some-class")` -- returns collection of elements by given class attribute
-- `document.querySelector(".some-css-selector")` -- returns first matched element
+- `document.querySelector(".some-css-selector")` -- returns first element matched by given [CSS selector](/en/apv/articles/html/css/#selectors)
-- `document.querySelectorAll("#some-css-selector")` -- returns collection
+- `document.querySelectorAll(".some-css-selector")` -- returns collection of elements matched by given [CSS selector](/en/apv/articles/html/css/#selectors)

 To access standard HTML attributes of retrieved elements just type `element.attr` (e.g. `console.log(link.href)` for `<a>` element).
 An exception is `class` attribute which is accessed using `element.className`.
-To change styles use `element.style` object with camel case style name (e.g. CSS `background-color` can be accessed with `element.style.backgroundColor`).
+To change CSS styles use `element.style` object followed by *camelCase* style name (e.g. CSS property `background-color` can be accessed with `element.style.backgroundColor`).
 Another special attribute is `innerHTML` which can be used to change content of an element.
 You might remember about [user defined attributes](/en/apv/articles/html/#data-attributes) which are found under `element.dataset.*` field.

 ### Document object (DOM -- Document Object Model)
 Those `document.*` methods mentioned before are part of [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document).
 It is an object that contains structure of HTML elements presented by the browser and also methods/attributes to manipulate them.
 It contains a key called `body` which is a reference to HTML `<body>` element (there is also `head` attribute, but that is not used often).
-The `document` contains other nested HTML elements in `childNodes` attribute collection.
-Every child has `childNodes` attribute too -- they form a tree.
+The `document` contains nested HTML elements in `childNodes` attribute collection.
+Every other child has `childNodes` attribute too -- they form a tree.
 DOM is standardized by [W3C](https://www.w3.org/standards/techs/dom).

 {% highlight javascript %}
 console.log(document.head);